I’d like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 The most important thing about KPIs is what differentiates them from any other metric/indicator is that they measure the most important aspects of performance.
 You can have many supporting metrics but KPIs should be few and represent the performance

 In a developmental goal scenario, KPIs sometimes come in handy, mostly for making sure we focus on the real important things and not some vanity metrics.
 KPI targets are nice Key Result candidates sometimes.
-Such an example would be an engineer who wants to improve in code quality identifying e.g. mean pull request back-and-forth cycles as a KPI and then setting a target for it as a Key Result.
+Such an example would be an engineer who wants to improve code quality by identifying e.g. mean pull request back-and-forth cycles as a KPI and then setting a target for it as a Key Result.

 This is another framework that can be combined with others.
 This talks about how an ideal goal should look like: